Shubhamai/silo/README.md

 3. [FUSE Filesystem](./src/filesystem/silofs.rs) - Mounts a read-only filesystem for containers to access image files.
 4. [Indexer](./src/indexer/server.rs) - Manages container images, serving container files via a TCP server to the FUSE filesystem.

-Here's the defailed lifecycle for a user request in Silo:
+Here's the detailed lifecycle for a user request in Silo:

 ```mermaid
 sequenceDiagram